 Uranium Processing Facility

-Third-level walls at the Main Process Building (MPB) are well underway with five of 29 placed.
-Early activities for placing roof steel have started with welding the shear clips that will be placed on the concrete walls to help support the roof.
-The installation of architectural walls has also started on the first floor of the MPB.
+Third-level walls at the Main Process Building (MPB) are well underway with 21 of 29 placed.
+35 of 42 roof steel columns have been erected.
+The installation of architectural walls on the first floor of the MPB is ongoing.

 Installation of the UPF perimeter security fencing is underway with the concrete foundation and walls placed in the southwest corner of the construction site.
+Duct bank installation is continuing in front of the Construction Support Building and storm drain installation is ongoing near the haul road.
 This work is part of the MPB scope and will continue to the north and east over the coming months.

-Pipe and hanger installation work continues to progress on all three floors and electrical installation of supports and cable tray began on the first floor of the SAB.
-These activities will continue throughout the remainder of SAB construction.
-In addition, several subcontractors continue to work throughout all three levels on HVAC supports, ductwork, fire protection piping, fireproofing, and interior walls.
+Pipe and hanger installation work continues to progress on all three floors.
+Electrical installation of supports and cable trays have continued on the first floor and started on the second and third floors.
+These activities will continue to be worked on all three floors throughout the remainder of SAB construction.
+In addition, several subcontractors continue to work on HVAC supports and ductwork, fire protection piping, fireproofing, and interior walls throughout the SAB.

 Work progresses in the Mechanical Electrical Building (MEB) as the 13.8 KV system was turned over to Start-Up in March, and the Process Water was successfully tested by construction.
 The focus for electrical this month is the low voltage power systems.
 The mechanical team is focused on achieving construction completion for the cooling tower and pipe installation for the breathing air and instrument air systems.